Curse of Aurore: Plot

 The next night, the trio checks out a haunted streetlight flicker.
 Lena and Kevin smoke a joint and lie on the frozen street waiting for the flicker.
 Kevin inexplicably passes out just as a car comes screaming towards them.
 Lena and Aaron barely manage to drag him to safety.

 At Aurore’s house, Chantal’s uncle Mr. Gagnon (who only speaks French), gives them a tour and explains that they keep Aurore’s room locked with a rosary and crucifix around the doorknob to contain evil forces.
-An the end of the tour, Kevin breaks the crucifix off her door, infuriating Mr. Gagnon who throws them out.
+At the end of the tour, Kevin breaks the crucifix off her door, infuriating Mr. Gagnon who throws them out.

 That night, Lena and Kevin spot paranormal occurrences in their recorded footages.
 They decide to just document their lives in the moment, rather than following a script.
 They hold a seance in the basement using the stolen book and crucifix.
 Aaron reluctantly films but nothing happens until smoke from burnt pizza triggers the smoke alarm.
 Suddenly, the house shakes violently.
 Cabinets fling open and a wine glass flies across the room.
 Blanche arrives to survey the damage but flees in fear when Kevin reveals new scratches and collapses writhing in pain.
 Bloody scratches rise from his stomach right before their eyes.

 They find chanting townspeople outside and Kevin goes missing.
 Following Kevin’s screams, they arrive at a large barn where they discover a ritualistic ceremony.
 They see Aurore’s uncle bound on a makeshift altar and Kevin's decapitated body hanging in a barn.
 Surrounded by chanting villagers, Lena and Aaron beg for their lives before being knocked out as the video ends.

 Casey Nolan ends his YouTube video by stating that he’s turning the evidence over to the authorities and encourages his viewers to reach out if they have any further information on the tragedy they all just witnessed.